Compute

 sts::getServiceBearerToken

-Grants permission to get the service bearer token.
+Grants permission to obtain a service bearer token.

 -